kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/motivation.md

 🪞 **Answer the questions in the padlet below.**

-- Which bad learning habits have you been guilty of?
+- Which bad learning habits mentioned in the video have you been guilty of?
-- Are there other bad learning habits you know that should be on this list?
+- Are there other bad learning habits that you think should be on this list?

 </aside>